BennyZaBoi/chess-project/README.md

 Move class: Used in order to store the initial and final information of a particular move so that we can undo the move if the user chooses to.

 Player class: Simply stores the users' names, whether they moved first, and what color they are.

-GameManager class: Stores and maintains most of the different parts of the chess game.

-GameController class : Handles the bulk of how the game runs, including beginning and ending the game, saving and laoding games, keeping track of the moves that have made, and getting actions from the user

 ## SOLID Class Diagram Updates